microsoft/react-native-windows-samples/docs/native-modules-async.md

 ### Using `UIDispatcher` with C++/WinRT

-Let's suppose we have the native module which opens and loads the file using the *FileOpenPicker*.
+Let's suppose we have the native module which opens and loads the file using the `FileOpenPicker`.
-Following the official example the native module's method launching the picker would look like:
+Following the official example the native module's method launching the picker would look like this:

 ```cpp
   REACT_METHOD( OpenFile, L"openFile" );